omkarcloud/google-maps-scraper/README.md

    - Benefits:
      - Much higher quality candidates compared to online job portals
      - Saves a lot of time that would otherwise be spent screening and interviewing a much larger pool of candidates
-     - We have done this for ourselves as well.
+     - We've done this ourselves as well.
 3. Discovering the Best Service Providers
    - Find top-rated service providers in your area for specific needs.
    - Examples: